Ense3_bandeau_rubrique_formation

 II.3 Dynamic aeroelasticity

-- MP3 (12h supervised + 4h without supervision): Numerical study (CFD/FEA) of a multi-MW wind turbine blade deformation under aerodynamic load.
+- MP2 (12h supervised + 4h without supervision): Numerical study (CFD/FEA) of a multi-MW wind turbine blade deformation under aerodynamic load.

-MP1 allows the students to become familiar with the aerodynamic design of a horizontal-axis wind turbine rotor by calculating the twist angle and chord length variations over the span of a 45m blade.
+MP1 allows the students to become familiar with the aerodynamic design of a horizontal-axis wind turbine rotor by calculating the twist angle and chord length distributions along the span of a blade.
+Then, students become familiar with the calculation of the annual energy production of a wind turbine as a function of the wind speed distribution and the control strategy of the turbine.

 Prerequisites

-Both parts of the course require basics of aerodynamics.
-The FSI part would benefit from basics in strength of materials as well.
+Both parts of the course require knowledge in fluid mechanics.
+The FSI part requires also knowledge in strength of materials, CFD and finite element analysis.

 • Specific credits: this course brings 6.0 ECTS to students in Year 2 Master Fluid Mechanics and Energetics (M2 FME)